Pumpkin Soup with Sausage and Black Beans

 As you can see by the photos, if you choose to simmer it on the stove for a while, there’s not a lot of broth left over, making the pumpkin soup title controversial.

-I considered pumpkin stew, but stew has large chunks of meat, and this doesn’t.
+I considered pumpkin stew, but stew has large chunks of meat, which this doesn’t.

 Whatever you call it and however much liquid you prefer to keep in it, it’s quick, easy, makes easily freezable leftovers, and is the perfect way to warm up after this brutal winter we’ve been having.

 I am usually not a big soup person, but things I do like about this soup: